Amsterdam/schema-tools/PERMISSIONS.md

 Instead of a local file path you may also specify the location of the profile with a web accessible URL

-The `permissions create` command will read the Profile, iterate over all scopes and datasets, and set the appropriate permissions in all tables belonging to those datasets.
+The `permissions from_profile` command will read the Profile, iterate over all scopes and datasets, and set the appropriate permissions in all tables belonging to those datasets.

 Current limitations:
 - only `read` permissions